MeridianGH/suitbot/README.md

 If you want to redirect from HTTP to HTTPS, make sure to replace the domains in the function `forceDomain()` as well.

 #### Database
-Install PostgreSQL and set the database URL in `database.js`.
+Install PostgreSQL and create a database `suitbot`.
+If you choose to name it differently, set the database URL in `database.js`.

 Create a table using the following command:
 ```